NMFS-RADFish/boilerplate/examples/on-device-storage/README.md

 ## Steps

+### 1. Configure Offline Storage
-1. In the `index.jsx` file, import the `OfflineStorageWrapper`, then create a configuration object:
+In the `index.jsx` file, import the `OfflineStorageWrapper`, then create a configuration object:

 ```jsx
 import { OfflineStorageWrapper } from "@nmfs-radfish/react-radfish";